lgtm-migrator/invenio-records-draft/README.rst

       }
     }

-The second deploys the schema to elasticsearch as `draft-records-record-v1.0.0` and creates alias `draft-records`.
+The second deploys the schema to elasticsearch as ``draft-records-record-v1.0.0`` and creates alias ``draft-records``.

 To check that the command worked GET http://localhost:9200/draft-records-record-v1.0.0

 Marhsmallow Schema
 ----------------------

-Inherit your marshmallow schema from `DraftEnabledSchema`.
-If you use mixins that inherit from Schema (such as StrictKeysMixin) put them after `DraftEnabledSchema`.
+Inherit your marshmallow schema (and all nested schemas) from ``DraftEnabledSchema``.
+If you use mixins that inherit from Schema (such as StrictKeysMixin) put them after ``DraftEnabledSchema``.

 .. code:: python

-    from invenio_records_draft.marshmallow import DraftEnabledSchema, always, published_only, draft_allowed
+    from invenio_records_draft.marshmallow import \
+        DraftEnabledSchema, always, published_only, draft_allowed

     class MetadataSchemaV1(DraftEnabledSchema, StrictKeysMixin):
         title = String(required=always, validate=[draft_allowed(Length(max=50))])